utopiabound/redditp/README.md

 * Can be setup in subdirectory without rewriting

-Checkout in a directory available via the web, or have an Alias added to apache:
+Checkout in a directory available via the web, or have an Alias added to Apache:

         Alias /redditp /PATH/TO/redditp